LiveHelperChat/doc/docs/auto-responder.md

 ### Survey

 You can redirect to survey visitor if chat remains for long period of time in pending state.

+### Multi-language chat

+If chat was accepted by the same language speaking operator you can send visitor a custom message on chat accept event.
+If you leave empty - message we will be send only if translated message is found.
+Operator has to check what languages he speaks in his account `Speech` tab.

 ### Add translation